iamdanahn/nextjs-practice/notes.md

    - getStaticProps runs at production's build time
    - Inisde the function, external data can be fetched and sent as props to the page

-1. getStaticProps runs/resolves first, then the return of props is passed into the component
+* `getStaticProps` runs/resolves first, then the return of props is passed into the component
+* It only runs server-side, never client-side
+* `gSP` can only be exported from a **page**.
+Cannot export it from non-page files.

 Notes: looks like `getStaticProps` is in the same file as the component needing the props/external info